plastic

 problem.
 They have even contacted a

-certain giant corporation after discovering on the beach, over and over,
+certain giant corporation after discovering on the

 examples of waste contained in their packaging.